Search Articles

 Love Your Pet Day: Estate Planning and Your Companion Animal

 Bunny, puppy, guinea pig, and kitten.Having a pet comes with many benefits.
-Pets may offer companionship and loyalty while decreasing your stress levels.
+Pets may offer companionship and loyalty while quality time with your pet can decrease your stress levels.
 They can teach your children about responsibility and emotional skills.
 Their presence can also encourage you to be more physically active.

-Did you know that February 20 marks National Love Your Pet Day each year?
-You might consider it the perfect occasion to give your pet that bit of extra attention they deserve.
+In the United States, February 20 marks National Love Your Pet Day each year.
+You might consider it the perfect occasion to give your furry friend that bit of extra attention they deserve.
 That includes ensuring they will have the care they need into the future.

 Local Elder Law Attorneys in Your City